DanielBandarica02/SOC-HomeLab/docs/phase2-network-backbone.md

 The split test localized the problem to DNS resolution on pfSense itself, not connectivity.

-**Solution:** `Services → DNS Resolver → General Settings` → uncheck `Enable DNSSEC Support` → Save → Apply Changes.
+**Solution:** `Services → DNS Resolver → General Settings` → uncheck `Enable DNSSEC Support` and check `Enable Forwarding Mode` → Save → Apply Changes.
 The DNSSEC validation was failing because VirtualBox's NAT proxies DNS through the host resolver and does not consistently forward the full DNSSEC chain data, causing signed-zone queries to return `SERVFAIL`.
-After disabling DNSSEC, name resolution worked and Suricata installed without issues.
+After disabling DNSSEC and enabling DNS Query Forwarding, name resolution worked and Suricata installed without issues.

 ---

-### 4. Windows 11 24H2 OOBE — no local account option
+### 2. Windows 11 25H2 OOBE — no local account option

-The standard `OOBE\BYPASSNRO` workaround for creating a local account during Windows 11 install was removed in 24H2.
+The standard `OOBE\BYPASSNRO` workaround for creating a local account during Windows 11 install was removed in 25H2.
 The OOBE reached the "Let's connect you to a network" screen and would not allow a local account — only Microsoft account sign-in.

 **Solution:** disconnect the virtual network cable in VirtualBox (`Devices → Network → uncheck "Connect Network Adapter"`) at the network prompt.
 The OOBE detects no internet and offers the "Continue with limited setup" path.
 The cable is reconnected after the local account is created.

----

-### 5. VirtualBox GUI exposes only 4 NIC tabs

-The pfSense VM needs 5 NICs but the GUI Network panel in Settings only exposes 4 adapter tabs.

-**Solution:** the GUI limit is 4, but the VM supports up to 8 NICs.
-The 5th adapter was configured via `VBoxManage modifyvm --nic5 ...` from PowerShell (see the *pfSense VM provisioning* section above for the exact command).
-The adapter is fully functional after CLI configuration, even though the GUI continues to show only 4 tabs.

----

 ## Result